danse/d3-playground/README.md

 Where a little trick helps to have a valid key value also for elements preexisting in the page, not generated with d3.

+## Where this crazyness started

+See also the presentation that lead to this repo: <https://github.com/danse/18>